CB-PORTAL/moeen-ai/README.md

 your tasks and workflows better.

 * **AI-Powered Intelligent Smart Cursor (Smart Cursor):** This isn't your ordinary cursor.
 MoeenAI's Smart Cursor anticipates your actions and automates tasks based on your commands.
-Operating within the Training Scapes, it learns your workflows to deliver a tailored and efficient user experience.
+Operating within the Training Environment, it learns your workflows to deliver a tailored and efficient user experience.

 * **Interactive Chat Interface (Chat Interface):** Chatting with MoeenAI is a breeze, thanks to its natural language processing capabilities.
-Assign tasks, have detailed project discussions, or ask questions directly to the AI in the Training Scapes.
+Assign tasks, have detailed project discussions, or ask questions directly to your AI-Powered Smart Cursor who is, in fact, actually MoeenAI.

 * **Meta Know Command Center (Command Center):** This is your control center.
 A hub for managing your machine learning models and automated workflows.
-The Command Center integrates and elevates the traditional command terminal experience into something truly next-gen.
+The Command Center integrates and elevates the traditional command terminal experience into something truly from the future.

 * **Account Settings & Customizations (Account Settings):** MoeenAI is all about personalization.
 Here, you can customize not only your account settings but also the look and functionality of your Smart Cursor.

 ### Prerequisites and Dependencies

 Before getting started with MoeenAI, ensure you have Python 3.11 (or later) and pip installed.
 MoeenAI also depends on a number of Python libraries for its functionality.
 You will need to install:

 - `tensorflow`
 - `numpy`